VectorInstitute/usa-npn-mcp-server/docs/source/user_guide.md

 ### Using these terms in a few sentences:

-The Claude AI **Agent** is empowered with the **LLM** called Claude 3.7 Sonnet trained by Anthropic.
+The Claude AI **Agent** is empowered with various **LLMs** such as Claude 3.5 Sonnet trained by Anthropic.
 Using the **Host** (sometimes Client or Application) named Claude Desktop, you can chat with this Agent because it contains tools for conversation.
 Claude Desktop is an MCP Host because of its **MCP Client** capable of connecting to any MCP Servers.
 One interesting **MCP Server** is the NPN MCP Server for phenological data analysis.

 ### MCP Tools, Resources, and Prompts